Residential Aged Care

 FEES FOR ADDITIONAL OPTIONAL SERVICES

-Additional fees apply for additional services such as hairdressing or mobile xray.
+Additional fees apply for services such as hairdressing, clothing labels, nurse escort and mobile xray.